TudFilip/WADe-Project/README.md

 -   **Conversation History:** Maintains a log of past queries and responses for easy reference.
 -   **Interactive Sidebar Navigation:** Intuitive sidebar to quickly access and manage previous interactions.
 -   **Containerized Deployment:** Fully Dockerized setup for consistent, scalable deployment across environments.
--   **Robust API Integration:** Seamless connectivity with backend services including Spring Boot, PostgreSQL, Blazegraph, and NLP microservices.
+-   **Robust API Integration & Intelligent Caching:** Seamlessly connects to backend services (Spring Boot, PostgreSQL, Blazegraph, and NLP microservices) with an intelligent caching mechanism.
+Each prompt request and its response are stored in an RDF database (Blazegraph), so if a user sends the same request again, the response is retrieved instantly from the cache.

 <!-- Color Reference -->